kprotty/pages/_posts/2021-01-15-async-await.md

 <sub>TODO: zig-fast juggling doodle</sub>

 Because of how vague coroutines/"pausable functions" are, people have come up with different ways of implementing coroutines.
-Of all the different coroutine properties, there are three that I'd like to focus on: multi-tasking, capturing, and resolving.
+Of all the different coroutine properties, there are three that I'd like to focus on: multi-tasking, capturing, and composition.

 ### Multi-tasking